CarlyWilliams22/CarlyWilliams22.github.io/index.md

 ![Meal Master Fire Screenshot](MealMaster 2021-09-26 03-26-45_Moment(3).jpg)

 Links to gameplay footage:
-* Gameplay part 1 general gameplay: https://youtu.be/4eHlhcLYxF8
+* Gameplay part 1 general gameplay: [Meal Master pt 1](https://youtu.be/4eHlhcLYxF8)
-* Gameplay part 2 dealing with the helper and putting out fires: https://youtu.be/INxgw5u8uFk
+* Gameplay part 2 dealing with the helper and putting out fires: [Meal Master pt 2](https://youtu.be/INxgw5u8uFk)

 # Steal Away - 2021
 #### A 3D museum heist simulator where the player must steal the target item and evade the night guard.
 Made for the class 3D Games at Grove City College.